A topic from the subject of Quantification in Chemistry.

 Objective:

-To determine the stoichiometry of a chemical reaction by analyzing the masses of reactants and products.
+To determine the stoichiometry of the reaction between magnesium and hydrochloric acid by analyzing the masses of reactants and products.

 Materials: